Religion in Guinea: Formal protections

-The government observes the following religious holidays as national holidays: the Birth of the Prophet Muhammad, Easter Monday, Assumption Day, Eid al-Fitr, Tabaski, and Christmas.
+By 2012, the government observed the following religious holidays as national holidays: Mawlid (Muhammad's birthday), Easter Monday, Assumption Day, Eid al-Fitr, Tabaski, and Christmas.

+In 2023, the country was scored 3 out of 4 for religious freedom according to Freedom House, which said that religious rights are generally respected occasional reports of discrimination.

 In Guinean society

 In some parts of Guinea, strong familial, communal, cultural, social, or economic pressure discourage conversion from Islam.
-It has been reported that in the town of Dinguiraye, a holy city for African Muslims, public celebration of non-Muslim religious holidays or festivals are not permitted.
+It was reported that in 2012 that in the town of Dinguiraye, a holy city for African Muslims, public celebration of non-Muslim religious holidays or festivals are not permitted.
 Dinguiraye town authorities have also refused permission to build a church within its boundaries.

 Ethno-religious violence

 There were 3 days of ethno-religious fighting in the city of Nzerekore in July 2013.
 Fighting between ethnic Kpelle, who are Christian or animist, and ethnic Konianke, who are Muslims and close to the larger Malinke ethnic group, left at least 54 dead.
 The dead included people who were killed with machetes and burned alive.
 The violence ended after the Guinea military imposed a curfew, and President Conde made a televised appeal for calm.

+In 2021, violence was limited to Kendoumaya, Lower Guinea, and mainly concerned a land rights dispute between locals and a monastery.